yuluqinn/CCM-site/README.md

 **Regrading**:
 If you feel there was a mistake in the grading of your assignment, you can formally request a regrade by emailing the teaching team.
 This will prompt us to regrade the entire assignment and could lead to your grade being either raised or lowered depending on what the regrade finds.
 You can submit a regrade request via gradescope.

-**Did you forget to turn in part of the homework, or did it print improperly?**:
+**Did you forget to turn in part of the homework, or did it print improperly on the PDF?**:
 Before turning in your assignment, double check that all of your answers appear clearly in the PDF printout.
 We will not regrade a homework because your answer did not display correctly in the version you submitted.

 **Extra credit**:
 No extra credit will be given, out of interest of fairness.

 ## Preconfigured cloud environment
 Students registered for the course have the option of completing homework assignments on their personal computers, or in a cloud Jupyter environment with all required packages pre-installed.
-Students can log onto the environment using their nyu net ids [https://dsga-1016003-spring.rcnyu.org](https://dsga-1016003-spring.rcnyu.org).
+Students can log onto the environment using their nyu net ids [XXX](XXX).